12 Fresh Foods You Should Never Store Together

 Berries are delightfully sweet and easy to eat.
 The problem is, they can get mouldy quickly if not stored properly.
 The culprit is tiny mould spores that want to make the little nooks and crannies of the berry skin their home.
 Tomlin says the first rule is to avoid washing them until you’re ready to eat them because moisture equals mould.

 What if you just brought home a Costco-size carton of berries and won’t be able to eat them all right away?
 You can extend their life a couple of days by taking a few minutes to give the berries a bath in a solution of one cup vinegar to three cups water.
 Let them soak briefly; then gently rinse in a colander.
 The vinegar will hinder the mould growth.
+(Find out more brilliant uses for vinegar all around the house.)

-Since berries don’t do well sitting wet, make sure to dry them thoroughly—lay them out on a paper towel and gently blot (or put a few paper towels in your salad spinner and dry them that way.
+Since berries don’t do well sitting wet, make sure to dry them thoroughly—lay them out on a paper towel and gently blot (or put a few paper towels in your salad spinner and dry them that way).
 Store the berries loosely in a container that is ventilated, or leave the lid partially opened.

 Separate your bananas to get them to last longer